How much faster is an SSD compared with HDD drives and is it worth the price?

 Unlike HDD drives, SSD disks do not have moving parts.
 So SSD reliability is higher.
 Moving parts in an HDD increase the risk of mechanical failure.
 The rapid motion of the platters and heads inside the hard disk drive make it susceptible to “head crash”.
 Head crashes can be caused by electronic failure, a sudden power failure, physical shock, wear and tear, corrosion, or poorly manufactured platters and heads.
 Another factor impacting reliability is the presence of magnets.
 HDDs use magnetic storage so are susceptible to damage or data corruption when in close proximity with powerful magnets.
 SSDs are not at risk for such magnetic distortion.

-As of November 2013, SSDs are still more expensive per gigabyte than hard drives but prices for SSDs have fallen substantially in recent years.
-Whereas hard drives are around $0.08 per gigabyte for 3.5", or $0.20 for 2.5", a typical flash SSD is about $0.80 per GB.
+As of June 2015, SSDs are still more expensive per gigabyte than hard drives but prices for SSDs have fallen substantially in recent years.
+While external hard drives are around $0.04 per gigabyte, a typical flash SSD is about $0.50 per GB.
 This is down from about $2 per GB in early 2012.

-In effect, this means you can buy a 1 TB hard drive (HDD) for $80 on Amazon (see external hard drive best sellers) while the same $80 would get you a 128 GB internal SSD (see best sellers list for internal SSDs).
+In effect, this means you can buy a 1 TB external hard drive (HDD) for $55 on Amazon (see external hard drive best sellers) while a 1 TB SSD costs about $475. (see best sellers list for internal SSDs and external SSDs).

 Due to the physical nature of HDDs and their magnetic platters that store data, IO operations (reading from or writing to the disk) work much faster when data is stored contiguously on the disk.
 When a file's data is stored on different parts of the disk, IO speeds are reduced because the disk needs to spin for different regions of the disk to come in contact with the read/write heads.
 Often there is not enough contiguous space available to store all the data in a file.
 This results in fragmentation of the HDD.
 Periodic defragmentation is needed to keep the device from slowing down in performance.